ricardo-semiao/misc-general/README.md

 ## stata-pnadc-labor
 A regression-based analysis of labor facts in the Brazilian economy, using "PNADc" data.
 This project was made to train my skills in Stata.

+The PNADc data can't be uploaded to github, but exists in the [data/](stata-pnadc-labor/data/) folder, and can be obtained in [IBGE's site](https://www.ibge.gov.br/estatisticas/downloads-estatisticas.html?caminho=Trabalho_e_Rendimento/Pesquisa_Nacional_por_Amostra_de_Domicilios_continua/Trimestral/Microdados/2023).

 ## exer-colab
 A R Shiny App that uploads problem sets written in RMarkdown to a platform where anyone can answer and post their answers.
 The answers can contain text, images, and code, which is evaluated an printed in real time.